moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 - Discuss the voted upon steps, discussing why each person voted on their step.
 The goal is to confirm that the team agrees/aligns on a particular step to work on.
     - It is likely that you'll have a few different steps voted on.
 Save these for future construction of this JTBD Canvas's Job Stories.
 - Select and highlight, circle, or outline the top voted Job Step that you are going to innovate on.
+- Copy your Job Map over to your canvas on the right, including the voted on and circled top voted items.

 ## Exercise 2: Select Emotional Aspect Statements [set timer for 5 minutes]